GuillermoBaUr/Metroliner-III-Pedestal-Display/README.md

 - **Concepts**: Multithreading, Event-driven architecture, Algorithms & Data Structures
 - **Protocols**: UDP, UART
 - **UI**: Tkinter + Pillow for image rendering

+--

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.